natenka/pyneng-book-en/docs/source/book/12_useful_modules/subprocess.rst

     4 -rw-r--r-- 1 vagrant vagrant  277 Jun  7 19:35 README.md
     4 -rw-r--r-- 1 vagrant vagrant   49 Jun  7 19:35 version_control.md

-Another feature of the ``run()`` If you try to run a ping command, for example, this aspect will be visible:
+Another feature of ``run()`` If you try to run a ping command, for example, this aspect will be visible:

 .. code:: python